SRD-Archive/srd-archive/Heroic Cairn 2E/Rook - Heroic Cairn 2E.md

 penalty.
 8. **Attribute Increase (repeatable x5 max):** You may increase any attribute by 1 (up to a maximum of 18).
+9. **Languages:** Select 3 additional Standard or Exotic languages to know.
+Optionally, you may instead select 1 additional Standard or Exotic language and 1 Secret language.

 ## Warrior Feats